Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective quantum thermalization

 Analogously, we are specifically interested in a modified quantum theory which can admit a dynamical map for ensembles, corresponding to the strongest notion of thermalization for isolated systems, wherein the state itself thermalizes, $\hat{\rho}\, \to \hat{\chi}$, where $\hat{\chi}$ is a thermalized density matrix corresponding to an equilibrium distribution attained by an ensemble of isolated systems, such as the microcanonical distribution.
-This strongest notion of thermalization is trivially not admissible via the unitary dynamics of Schr\"odinger's equation or objective collapse dynamics, since both preserve the information of the initial state.
-We note that Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} suggest that a notion of thermalization without epistemic considerations is possible within objective collapse models, however we argue (and prove explicitly in Appendix.~\ref{App.1}) that no thermodynamic equilibrium is possible within a physically viable objective collapse model, due to the Martingale condition~\cite{Bassi_03_PhyRep,aritro2,aritro3} which preserves information of the initial conditions (also see Ref.~\cite{AgainstDavidAlbert2021}).
+Thus, an ensemble of identically prepared isolated systems, initially the same pure state, dynamically approach the equilibrium state, $\hat{\chi}$.
+This strongest notion of thermalization is trivially inadmissible under the deterministic, unitary dynamics of Schrödinger’s equation, as well as under measurement or objective-collapse dynamics since they preserve information about the initial state.
+We note that Refs.~\cite{DavidAlbert94,DavidAlbert2000TimeAndChance} suggest that a notion of thermalization without epistemic restrictions is possible within objective collapse models, however we argue (and show explicitly in Appendix.~\ref{App.1}) that thermodynamic equilibrium of a closed system is not possible within a physically viable objective collapse model, due to the Martingale condition~\cite{Bassi_03_PhyRep,aritro2,aritro3} and Born's rule, which preserves the information of the initial conditions (also see Ref.~\cite{Ag_DavidAlbert2021}).